liberland/laws/Prelminary/Criminal Law.md

 7) Placement in community service (the type and the place of work) shall be made by the agency to execute criminal sanctions, taking into consideration the capacities and the skills of the convicted person.

-1.

-### General Rule for the Selection of the Type and Range of Punishment
+#### Art.
+41: General Rule for the Selection of the Type and Range of Punishment

 In determining the type and range of punishment within limits established by this law for the committed criminal offence, the court, bearing in mind the purpose of punishment, shall take into consideration all the circumstances which result in less or more serious punishment for the perpetrator of a criminal offence (the mitigating or aggravating circumstances) and in particular the following: